 8.3 Participants

 Eligibility for attendance at a CT meeting is determined by the requirements of the two organizations.
-Thus, participants in the work of the CT must be representatives from JTC 1/SC National Bodies, ITU-T members, or recognized liaison organizations (including associated JTC 1 SCs/WGs and ITU-T SGs/WPs).

-During the development of working drafts, participants should have the freedom and flexibility to participate as individual experts in reaching sound, objective solutions to the issues at hand.
-It is not required that there be equal, balanced representation from each organization, nor are the number of representatives to be restricted as a normal procedure, except as specifically agreed for editing (see 8.6.2) or ballot resolution (see 8.6.3).

 8.4 Meetings

 Each CT meeting must be properly scheduled in advance.
 The CT is responsible for making its own meeting arrangements and schedule, subject to agreement by the SG and SC.
 Generally, hosts for CT meetings should alternate between JTC 1 and ITU-T organizations, but they may also be cooperatively hosted with appropriate agreement.
 CT meetings should be scheduled at the same location and time as the respective JTC 1 SC/WG or ITU-T SG/WP meetings although meetings may also be scheduled at other times and locations.
 The CT is permitted to meet during a CD/PDAM or DIS/DAM ballot/comment period to pursue its work program but the CT shall not discuss during these periods the material under ballot (see 8.9).

 The Convenor(s) of the CT shall maintain a mailing list of all individuals desiring to be informed about meetings of the CT.
-Meeting notices and agenda must be distributed at least one month before the meeting starting date.
-The meeting notice and agenda must be sent to the JTC 1 SC secretariat (for distribution to National Bodies of the SC) and to the ITU-T SG secretariat (for posting).
+Meeting notices and agenda shall respect the deadlines of both JTC 1 and ITU-T (e.g., in JTC 1, working group meeting agendas shall be distributed preferably four months but no less than three months before the meeting starting date; in ITU-T, a convening letter for rapporteur meetings is posted, normally at least two months prior to the meeting, on the study group webpage) and shall properly identify the meeting as one of both JTC 1 and ITU-T. The meeting notice and agenda must be sent to the JTC 1 SC secretariat (for distribution to National Bodies of the SC) and to the ITU-T SG secretariat (for posting).
 Each agenda must provide a list of documents to be considered, which will include previous meeting reports and input contributions (see 8.5).

 8.5 Contributions